ibm-cloud-docs/vmwaresolutions/netapp/np_viewinginstances.md

 **Important**: Before you click **vCenter console** on the instance summary page to go to the vSphere Web Client and start managing your ESXi servers, you must log in to the VPN portal of the {{site.data.keyword.CloudDataCent_notm}}.
 Hover over the **vCenter console** button and follow the instructions to ensure that you meet all requirements and you completed the necessary steps before you access the vSphere Web Client.

-Review the following topics for information to help you complete the login instructions:
+For more information to help you complete the login instructions, review the following topics:

 *  For the requirements and necessary steps before you access the vSphere Web Client, see [Timeout reached while connecting to the vSphere Web Client](../vmonic/trbl_timeout_vc_console.html).
 *  For a list of access points to log in to the {{site.data.keyword.cloud_notm}} infrastructure Private Network using VPN, see [VPN Access](http://www.softlayer.com/vpn-access){:new_window}.
 *  If you have problems when you deploy an OVF (Open Virtualization Format) file using the vSphere Web Client, see [Deploying an OVF file using the vSphere Web Client](../vmonic/trbl_deploy_ovf.html).

-## Related links
+### Related links

 * [Ordering NetApp ONTAP Select instances](np_orderinginstances.html)
 * [Deleting NetApp ONTAP Select instances](np_deletinginstance.html)